Media Industries Research Centre

 - Dr Mark Banks – Open University

-- Professor Michael Curtin – University of Wisconsin-Madison
+- Professor Michael Curtin - University of California Santa Barbara

 - Professor Susan Christopherson – Cornell University